Palm wine: South Asia

 In South Asian countries such as Bangladesh, India, and Sri Lanka, coconut palms and Palmyra palms such as the Arecaceae and Borassus are preferred.
 It is mainly produced from the lala palm (Hyphaene coriacea) by cutting the stem and collecting the sap.
 In some areas of India, palm wine is evaporated to produce the unrefined sugar called jaggery.

-In parts of India, the unfermented sap is called neera (patanīr in Tamil Nadu) and is refrigerated, stored and distributed by semi-government agencies.
-A little lime (calcium hydroxide) is added to the sap to prevent it from fermenting.
-Neera, similar to fruit-juice products, is relatively rich in potassium.
+In parts of India, the unfermented sap is called neera (patanīr in Tamil Nadu) and is refrigerated, stored, and distributed by semi-government agencies.
+A small amount of lime (calcium hydroxide) is added to the sap to prevent it from fermenting.
+Neera, similar to fruit juice products, is relatively rich in potassium.

 In India, palm wine or toddy is served as either neera or patanīr (a sweet, non-alcoholic beverage derived from fresh sap) or kallu (a sour beverage made from fermented sap, but not as strong as wine).
 Palm sap contains natural yeasts, which perform the fermentation of glucose to alcohol, as well as acetobacter, which subsequently converts the alcohol to acetic acid (vinegar).
-Optimal consumption time is one day after tapping when the vinegar content is minimal; beyond this time, it becomes increasingly sour.
+The optimal consumption time is one day after tapping when the vinegar content is minimal; beyond this time, it becomes increasingly sour.
 Some palm wine drinkers prefer their beverage more sour than usual, but fermenting for too long will result in vinegar rather than wine.
-Refrigeration extends beverage life, as do a variety of spices, which also contribute flavor.
+Refrigeration extends beverage life, as do a variety of spices, which also contribute to flavor.

 In India, palm wine is usually available at toddy shops (known as kallu śāp in Malayalam, kallu kaḍai in Tamil, kalita gaḍaṅg in Tulu, kallu dukānaṁ in Telugu, kallu aṅgaḍi in Kannada).
 In Tamil Nadu, this beverage is currently banned, though the legality fluctuates with politics.
 In the absence of legal toddy, moonshine distillers of arrack often sell methanol-contaminated alcohol, which can have lethal consequences.
 To discourage this practice, authorities have pushed for inexpensive "Indian Made Foreign Liquor" (IMFL).

-In states of Telangana, Andhra Pradesh (India), toddy is a popular drink in rural parts that is frequently consumed at the end of the day after work.
+In the states of Telangana, and Andhra Pradesh (India), toddy is a popular drink in rural parts that is frequently consumed at the end of the day after work.